ellisandy/awl_tags_twitter/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

-## Archecture
-1. Scraper returns a list of URLs
-  * These URLs tie to a specific Article
-  * When the article is initialized it should only have the URL
-  * You can then call Builder which will poll the webservice and grab all the tags
-2. Article
-  * has a URL
-  * has a list of tags
-  * utilizes builder to actually poll teh article and return the tags
-3. Builder
-  * accepts a url
-  * returns an array of tags

-## Algorythm
-  * []
-  * Tweet.new(link)
-  * Tweet.add tag
-    * Tweet.add will check if the tweet will be too long with the new tag included
-  * next
-  * tweet add or Tweet.new again